LEH231/fstFilter_PRS/scripts/README_script_order.txt

 PRS_ancestral_analysis.Rmd: Analyses PRS subsets on an ancestral level, including visualisation, statistical tests, and analysis of other factors (e.g. index SNP retention).

-PRS_subpop_analysis.Rmd: Analysis PRS (control and FST-filtered subsets) on the subpopulation level.
+PRS_subpop_analysis.Rmd: Analyses PRS (control and FST-filtered subsets) on the subpopulation level.